McMaster-University-Library/Digital-Archive-Tools/BulkTools/howto-DA-admin-operations.md

 - To batch import, images must be zipped together with their corresponding xml metadata files.
 - Zipped files must be less than 2 GB in size.

-# Process
+## Logging in
-- Ensure you're logged in to the Digital Archive http://digitalarchive.mcmaster.ca/user
+- For all operations, ensure you're logged in to the Digital Archive http://digitalarchive.mcmaster.ca/user

 ## Batch Import:
 - Navigate to the target collection (folder)
 - Click on **Manage**